 Location: 13 Oxford Street

-Just a wander through the town will reveal a number of interesting buildings, parks and shops.
-Check out the Hunter Shaw Building built in 1930, St Georges Church built in 1878, the Patea Post Office built in 1923, local arts and crafts sold in the Courthouse Craft Shop and a whalebone walkway in The Garden of Tutunui on the corner of Bedford Street.
+Just a wander through the town will reveal a number of interesting buildings, parks and art galleries.
+Check out the Hunter Shaw Building built in 1930, St Georges Church built in 1878 and the Patea Post Office built in 1923.
+Browse local artwork at Gallery Patea and walk along the whalebone walkway in The Garden of Tutunui on the corner of Bedford Street.

 Location: Patea town centre